ibersanoMS/terraform-azure-template/README.md

 - ``` AZURE_TENANT_ID  ```
 - ``` AZURE_SUBSCRIPTION_ID ```
 - ``` AZURE_CLIENT_ID ```

+## GitHub Action Variables Required

 - ``` STATE_STORE_RGNAME  ``` Existing resource group or name of one to be created for your remote state storage account
 - ``` STORAGE_ACCOUNT_NAME ``` Existing storage account or name of one to be created for your Terraform remote state to be stored
 - ``` STATE_STORAGE_CONTAINER_NAME ``` Existing container name or name of one to be created for your Terraform remote state to be stored
 - ``` STATE_STORE_FILENAME ``` Existing filename or new filename for your Terrform state file
 - ``` DESTROY_TERRAFORM ``` True or False.
 Whether you want to destroy the Terraform architecture after it's been created through the workflow.
 - ``` LOCATION ``` Location where you want the Azure resources and Terraform state storage to be deployed.
 - ``` CREATE_STATE_STORE ``` True or False.
 Whether you want to create a new storage account for your remote state or if you have an existing one you'd like to use.

 ## Development Process

 - Create a feature/fix branch in your repository